In Re: M/s. Merck Life Science Private Limited

 = = = = = = = =

-the above question is affirmative then as the parties are related, even in absence of the actual consideration does the applicant have to attribute a notional consideration and charge GST in line with schedule 1 of GST Act to be compliant? iii.
-If the answer to both the questions are affirmative then as the recipients (MSPL/MPMPL) are eligible to avail full input tax credit then the notional consideration (percentage of the business transfer value) would be only academic and will the invoice value be considered as open market value?
-At the outset, we would like to make it clear that the provisions of both the CGST Act and the MGST Act are the same except for certain provisions.
-Therefore, unless a mention is specifically made to such dissimilar provisions, a reference to the CGST Act would also mean a reference to the same provision under the MGST Act.
-Further to the earlier, henceforth for the purposes of this Advance Ruling, a reference to such a similar provision under the CGST Act
+2. At outset, we would like to make it clear that the provisions of both CGST Act and MGST Act are same except for certain provisions.
+Therefore, unless a mention is specifically made to such dissimilar provisions a reference to the CGST Act would also mean a reference to the same provision under the MGST Act.
+Further to the earlier, henceforth for the purpose of this advance ruling application, a reference to such a similar provision under the CGST Act/MGST Act would mentioned as being under the 'Goods and Service Act (GST Act).

 = = = = = = = =